aws-amplify/amplify-ios-samples/PhotoSharing/README.md

 ?
 Do you want to add another redirect signin URI `No` ?
 Enter your redirect signout URI: `myapp://`
 ?
 Do you want to add another redirect signout URI `No` ?
-Select the social providers you want to configure for your user pool: `<hit enter>`
+Select the social providers you want to configure for your user pool: `Don't select anything, <hit enter> `
 ```

 3. Set up API configuration